Throughout MailerQ, there are three properties frequently used to select certain messages: IPs, domains and tags.

 Email throttle schedules allow you to create a schedule for a specific number of days describing what email throttles to use on which day.
 This schedule can then be applied to any combination of source IP and target domain.
 Again, these rules will automatically apply to all target domains with matching MX records.
 Typically, this feature allows for a more automated approach when warming up new IP addresses.

 Rewrite rules can be used to dynamically reroute messages.
 To create a rewrite you need two things: a trigger and at least one action.
 A trigger is a combination of IP, target domain and a tag, that will say what kind of messages - such as a specific campaign that’s being delivered to a certain ISP - should trigger an action.
 An action tells what should MailerQ do for matching messages - this can be adding, removing or setting an IP for a specific delivery, or redirecting a message to a smarthost.
+Additionally, you can provide conditions, which means MailerQ will only apply the rule if for the selected message certain properties do or do not equal/contain/match specific values or patterns.

 One way to manually interfere with ongoing deliveries is by using this feature to pause certain deliveries based on source IP, target domain and/or tags.
 For example, this means you can temporarily pause all messages from a certain campaign sent using a certain IP address until you’ve resolved the issue (by setting up a Rewrite rule, for instance).
 When you’ve set up MailerQ in a cluster, you can choose to immediately apply this rule across all instances.